rowlando/crystalpalacefestival/src/documents/about/press.html.md

 ## 2013

+- [Crystal Palace Festival unveils new branding and programme launch][14]
 - [Festival fever returns to Crystal Palace][13]
 - [Acorn Group named as main sponsor for Crystal Palace festival][12]
 - [Popularity of festival leads to call for volunteers][11]